timoheimonen/securememo.app/.github/instructions/code.instructions.md

 WAF Rate Limiting is implemented to protect against abusive requests.
 No 3rd party scripts are allowed (Other than Cloudflare Turnstile).
 No cookies are used.
-Never run Codacy with empty tools., when user ask to run Codacy check, run Codacy MCP with tools.